moj-analytical-services/airflow-matrix-scraper/README.md

 ## python_scripts/refresh_app_db.py

-This script contains a single function, composed of several CTAS queries, which will delete and rebuild a synthesised database that matrixbooking can query.
+This script contains a single function, composed of several [CTAS](https://docs.aws.amazon.com/athena/latest/ug/ctas.html) queries, which will delete and rebuild a synthesised database that matrixbooking can query.
+This database, `matrixbooking_app_db` contains the following tables

+### bookings

+This involves a slightly complex transformation, due to the need to deal with joined rooms.
+For bookings on multiple rooms, we need the location_id of the individual room in order to link to Occupeye, but still need to know that they're from joined rooms.
+It therefore starts with a subquery that left-joins the joined_rooms table, adds columns for the joined name and split name, and id, and uses coalesce() to use the split_id from joined_rooms if available, or just the location_id otherwise.
+The query then selects everything from this table, inner joins on the locations table to add the capacity and longQualifier (the zone and building), then inner joins on the Occupeye sensors metadata.

+### locations

+More simple.
+This just inner joins `matrix_db.locations` to `occupeye_db_live.sensors`, to get metadata on rooms from both matrix and occupeye.

+### sensor_observations

+Gets the sensor observations from Occupeye, attaches the metadata from the sensors table, and inner joins on `matrix_db.locations` so it only get rooms on matrix.

+### surveys

+This gets the survey name, start date and end date from the Occupeye surveys joined to the `matrixbooking_app_db.locations`, to get just the occupeye surveys that have matrix data (and hence can be selected in the app).